pkdone/dotfiles/README.md

 sudo usermod -aG docker $USER

-if uname -n | grep -q "penguin"; then printf "\nACTION: On Chromebook, the user's password is not known, so you must completely sign out of ChromeOS and then sign back in again\n\n" else su - $USER fi
+if uname -n | grep -q "penguin"; then printf "\nACTION: On Chromebook, the user's password is not known, so right-click (Super-<mouse-click>) and select 'Shut down Linux' and then restart Linux again\n\n" else su - $USER fi